 Copyright, Use Policy, Photo Use Policy, Republication Policy

-The writing in these posts and diagrams by me are all Creative Commons licensed, because I want the info out there for people to learn from, and if it’s on the internet there’s no real way to guarantee that people don’t copy it.
+The writing in these posts and diagrams by me are all available for educational re-use as long as you attribute me, don’t change anything and include a link back, because I want the info out there for people to learn from.
 So – if you use stuff, let me know, and don’t sell it: I’m not making any money off this.
 You are welcome to make printouts for your classroom.
-I’d still like to hear about it … if you have time.

 A number of photos here are by my husband, Jason Gift Enevoldsen.
 I’ve credited him under each photo that is his.
 He retains all rights to these photos.
 He’d also probably be thrilled to let you use them, but you’ll have to ask him in each case.
 Contact him at: jason at cosmicsquid dot com (take out the spaces, turn the at and dot into the symbols they represent …)